Why is everyone talking about Schisandra?

 Why is Schisandra so popular?

 The symptoms of the menopause have only been a concern for women in the last couple of hundred years due to the increasing life expectancy of women.
-Medically, there are not many alternatives to HRT to support women during this life phase which is why herbs like Schisandra are so popular.
+Medically, there are not many alternatives to HRT to support women during this life phase which is why MenoFriend and herbs like Schisandra are so popular.

 You may enjoy our blog: 8 unusual symptoms of menopause.